Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (b) All other employees of a private alarm contractor

-agency shall complete a minimum of 20 hours of training
+agency shall complete a minimum of 20 hours of basic training

 provided by a qualified instructor within 30 days of their

 employment.
+The training may be provided in a classroom or seminar setting or via Internet-based online learning programs.
 The substance of the training shall be related to

 the work performed by the registered employee.